ZakuroSoda/2022MYE-LSci-Notes/README.md

 ## 2. Cellular Transport

 Quick Note: Net means overall movement.
 This means that particles still move between the two areas, but there is overall no change in concentration of that particle in the two areas.
+This applies for both diffusion and osmosis.

 Diffusion Example 1 - Plant in the day: